 Whenever he needs a break from the highly intricate musical sources, Ivo looks for peace in the woods or on the top of a mountain, away from other humans and from any kind of technological device.

-Ivo regularly sings with ensembles like La Cetra Vokalensemble und Barockorchester (Andrea Marcon), La Morra (Corina Marti und Michal Gondko), Thélème (Jean-Christophe Groffe), Amsterdam Baroque Choir (Ton Koopman), Musica Fiorita (Daniela Dolci) and Basler Madrigalisten (Raphael Immoos).
+Ivo sings regularly with ensembles like La Cetra Vokalensemble und Barockorchester (Andrea Marcon), La Morra (Corina Marti und Michal Gondko), Thélème (Jean-Christophe Groffe), Amsterdam Baroque Choir (Ton Koopman), Musica Fiorita (Daniela Dolci) and Basler Madrigalisten (Raphael Immoos).

 Harp / Recorders / Organetto

 Claire Piganiol studied recorder and modern harp near Paris (France), where she also discovered historical harps during a course.
-Her fascination for these nowadays seldom-played instruments led her to musical studies in Milano, Toulouse and Basel, where she obtained a Master in early harps in 2012.
+Her fascination for these nowadays little-played instruments led her to musical studies in Milano, Toulouse and Basel, where she obtained a Master in early harps in 2012.

 Wishing to make early instruments and repertoires more easily available to present-day audiences and musicians, amateurs and professionals alike, she regularly teaches courses and workshops.
 She teaches historical harps and early music theory at the Conservatoire de Besançon, France and is a faculty member of the International Course on Medieval Music Performance in Besalú, Spain, and of the Settimana musicale del Trecento in Arezzo, Italy.

-He has performed in theater productions of “Billy Schwartz” (Haifa Theater), “Gorodish” (Cameri Theater of Tel Aviv), "My Fair Lady" (Habima National Theater) and in the children's play "Blue Tune with Curls" and "If I Suddenly Meet a Lion".
+He has performed in the theater productions of “Billy Schwartz” (Haifa Theater), “Gorodish” (Cameri Theater of Tel Aviv), "My Fair Lady" (Habima National Theater) and in the children's play "Blue Tune with Curls" and "If I Suddenly Meet a Lion".
 In popular music he played and recorded with Eran Zur, Yehonatan Geffen, Keren Peles and was a guest at “The Voice” TV program.